-The Board has decided that the Veteran's hip condition may be related to her service-connected right ankle disability, but more evidence is needed for a final decision.
+The Board has decided that the Veteran's hip condition may be related to her service-connected right ankle disability, but more evidence is needed to determine this.

-The deciding factor: The VA examiner did not address whether the current hip condition was aggravated by the service-connected right ankle disability and if it had its onset in service separate from any purported right ankle disability.
+The deciding factor: The VA examiner did not address whether the current hip condition was aggravated by the service-connected right ankle disability.

 - Claimed conditions